ashutoshsinha25/ashutoshsinha25/README.md

 <h1 align="center">Hi 👋, I'm Ashutosh Sinha</h1>
 <h3 align="center">Data Scientist | Machine Learning Engineer | NLP Enthusiast | Computer Vision Learner</h3>
-I am a Data Scientist with 8 months of work experience, specializing in machine learning, deep learning, computer vision (in the learning phase), and NLP (also in the learning phase).
+I am a Data Scientist with 1+ of work experience, specializing in machine learning, deep learning and NLP.
 With a strong foundation in Python programming, I possess expertise in developing and implementing data-driven solutions.
 I am skilled in working with APIs and have knowledge of Java, data structures, and algorithms.

-My professional experience has allowed me to gain practical knowledge in data preprocessing, feature engineering, and model development.
-I have experience working with various machine learning algorithms and frameworks, such as TensorFlow and PyTorch.
-I am passionate about leveraging data to extract valuable insights and make informed business decisions.

 In addition to my technical skills, I am a quick learner and enjoy staying up-to-date with the latest advancements in the field of data science.
 I am constantly expanding my knowledge by exploring new concepts and techniques.
 I am enthusiastic about tackling challenging problems and collaborating with interdisciplinary teams to deliver impactful solutions.

 If you are interested in discussing data science projects, collaborating on research, or exploring new opportunities, please feel free to reach out.
 I am always excited to connect with like-minded professionals in the field.